CaseyR1221/budget-tracker/README.md

   # Repository Description
   ###### [Back to Table of Contents](#Table-of-Contents)
-  This is a full stack progressive web appp (PWA) that allows you to add, subtract, and save your budget/expenses both online and offline.
+  This is a full stack progressive web app (PWA) that allows you to add, subtract, and save your budget/expenses both online and offline.
 It also organizes the data using a graph which provides detailed information about your spending habits over time.

   ## Installation
   ###### [Back to Table of Contents](#Table-of-Contents)